Memorial Hall, Village Hall, The Institute – whatever we call it, Pant Memorial Hall is the hall for the village and is there for all to use.

 - entrance hall with cloaks area

 - large main room (approx 160 square metres), with lots of windows and lit by modern LED panels.
 Suspended Canadian maple floor, perfect for dancing.
 Acoustic panels in the ceiling so no echo.
 Presented empty for space, cleanliness and flexiblity.
-Bluetooth speaker system.
+Bluetooth speaker system, microphone available on request.

 - side room (approx 25 square metres).
 With tables.